-All procedures requiring general anesthesia (endoscopy, mechanical disruption of the LES [pneumatic dilation and bougienage], BTA American College of Veterinary Internal Medicine injections of the LES, and LES surgery) were performed for a minimum of 12 hours after VFSS.
+All procedures requiring general anesthesia (endoscopy, mechanical disruption of the LES [pneumatic dilation and bougienage], BTA injections of the LES, and LES surgery) were performed for a minimum of 12 hours after VFSS.
 Anesthetic protocols and monitoring were performed under the direction and supervision of a board-certified anesthesiologist.